willzhai55/KlipperScreen-Happy-Hare-Simplified-Chinese-Edition/docs/ERCF.md

-# ERCF - Happy Hare
+# KlipperScreen Panels for ERCF - Happy Hare

 ## Introduction
 KlipperScreen ERCF Happy Hare edition is quite a mouthful!
 It is a forked version of KlipperScreen designed to run/manage ERCF using the Happy Hare driver software.